oxmap/ox-portfolio/README.md

 # portfolio site

-For deploy use `heroku static:deploy`
+For deploy on firebase use `npm run deploy`